worldbank/UCRA/readme.md

 ## Steps

-These are all the steps required to produce a full UCRA report, not just the data processing component.
+These are all the steps required to provide comprehensive inputs to a full UCRA report, not just the data processing component.
 Therefore, some of the steps involve tools and resources beyond this repo.

+**It is crucial to follow the steps closely, as the codes are designed to run seamlessly within a rigid file structure and setup.**

 1. Create a directory named after the country of interest (e.g., "DRC", "Sri Lanka").
 This will be the working directory of the repo.
 1. Clone the repo into the working directory.
 All the notebooks and scripts should be in the working directory with no subdirectories.